 Each of these marks indicates a spot where Keepa noticed a change in the buy box.
-Hovering your mouse over these points reveal what Keepa saw at that point in time.
+Hovering your mouse over these points reveals what Keepa saw at that point in time.
 A consistent buy box level indicates strong price support.
-If you’re seeing gradual and steady decreases over time that do not recover, there could be a penny-war taking place.
+If you’re seeing gradual and steady decreases over time that do not recover, there could be a penny war taking place.

 New, 3rd Party FBA (orange triangle)

 In a lot of scenarios, you’ll find this symbol match with the buy box in position on the chart.
 This indicates that an FBA offer is priced competitively enough to warrant the granting of the buy box to that seller’s listing.
 In some cases, you might see an FBA offer positioned well above the buy box position.
 This means that offer is out of the money, and not competitively priced (to Amazon’s liking).